twallett/Machine-Learning-From-Scratch/Optimization/README.md

 This subdirectory includes implementations and explanations of various optimization techniques commonly used in machine learning.

+Each optimization technique in this subdirectory is explained in detail along with code examples.

+For a deeper understanding of each method, refer to the corresponding folders in this directory.

 ## 1. Steepest Descent

 Steepest Descent is an iterative optimization method used to find the minimum of a function.
 It involves moving in the direction of the negative gradient.